-In Section H.1, page 29, the applicant provides projected staffing and salaries.
-Form A in Section R, page 54, shows budgeted operating costs adequate to cover the projected staffing.
 The assumptions used by the applicant in preparation of the pro forma financial statements are reasonable, including projected utilization, costs, and charges.
 See the financial section of the application for the assumptions used regarding costs and charges.
-The discussion regarding utilization projections found in Criterion (3) is incorporated herein by reference.
-The discussion regarding staffing found in Criterion (7) is incorporated herein by reference.
-The applicant adequately demonstrates the availability of sufficient funds for the operating needs of the project and that the financial feasibility of the proposal is based upon reasonable and adequately supported assumptions regarding projected utilization, revenues (charges), and operating costs.
+The discussion regarding projected utilization found in Criterion (3) is incorporated herein by reference.
+The applicant adequately demonstrates sufficient funds for the operating needs of the proposal and that the financial feasibility of the proposal is based on reasonable projections of costs and charges.